LakshaySK106/Algorithms/graph/cpp/README.md

 **Time complexity:** O(V + E), where V is the number of vertices and E is the number of edges in the graph.</br>
 **Auxiliary Space:** O(V), since an extra visited array of size V is required.</br></br>

+## Breadth First Search (BFS)

+Breadth-First Traversal (or Search) for a graph is similar to Breadth-First Traversal of a tree (See method 2 of this post).
+The only catch here is, that, unlike trees, graphs may contain cycles, so we may come to the same node again.
+To avoid processing a node more than once, we divide the vertices into two categories:
+- Visited and
+- Not visited.

+A boolean visited array is used to mark the visited vertices.
+For simplicity, it is assumed that all vertices are reachable from the starting vertex.
+BFS uses a queue data structure for traversal.

+**Example:**

+In the following graph, we start traversal from vertex 2.

+When we come to vertex 0, we look for all adjacent vertices of it.
+- 2 is also an adjacent vertex of 0.
+- If we don’t mark visited vertices, then 2 will be processed again and it will become a non-terminating process.

+There can be multiple BFS traversals for a graph.
+Different BFS traversals for the above graph:
+2, 3, 0, 1
+2, 0, 3, 1

+**Steps for BFS Algorithm:**
+- Declare a queue and insert the starting vertex.
+- Initialize a visited array and mark the starting vertex as visited.
+- Follow the below process till the queue becomes empty:
+- Remove the first vertex of the queue.
+- Mark that vertex as visited.
+- Insert all the unvisited neighbours of the vertex into the queue.

+**Time Complexity:** O(V+E), where V is the number of nodes and E is the number of edges.</br>
+**Auxiliary Space:** O(V)

 **Diagram Reference:** geeksforgeeks